-Although we expect men to lose their hair as they age, many women suffer hair loss or hair thinning too.
-It’s a really common symptom in women over 40, whether it's coming out a bit when you brush it, or you're losing clumps of hair in patches over your head.
+Although we expect men to lose their hair as they age, many women suffer hair loss or hair thinning, it’s a really common symptom particularly in women over 40.

 What types of hair loss are there?

 - Androgenetic alopecia – the most common, often referred to as male pattern baldness or female pattern baldness – where thinning occurs primarily at the front and top of the scalp, or a widening parting.
 Often genetic, mostly occurring in women after menopause.